apas/pastery/readme.md

 **Now you can use Pastery for Sublime Text.**

 Select any text, hit `cmd` + `option` + `c` and the pastery link will be ready to be pasted from your clipboard.
+If you don't select any text, the entire file will be pasted.

 ## License